hushidong/biblatex-gb7714-2015/README.md

         `gbnamefmt = pinyin` for a common Chinese style, like: ZHANG Min-li, YI Shi-he and so on.

-		the name format can be set per-entry using a field `nameformat`, add this field such as `nameformat={pinyin}` to an entry in the bib file to set the entry's name format.
+		the name format can be set per-entry using a field `nameformat`, add this field like `nameformat={pinyin}` to an entry in the bib file to set the entry's name format.

         `\usepackage[backend=biber,style=gb7714-2015,gbnamefmt=uppercase]{biblatex}`